 - Performance management integration

-One of the major benefits of LMS systems is its ability to support a blended learning atmosphere.
+One of the major benefits of LMS systems is the ability to support a blended learning atmosphere.
 This means that eLearning courses can both act as a standalone training program or augment in-person classroom and on-the-job training.
 Blended learning is invaluable for many professional CE needs, particularly when there is an element of in-person training required to satisfy government or industry regulations.

-A recent usage of learning management systems is not only to present training to internal employees but also to deliver materials and information to consumers.
-LMS has become a critical tool for consulting companies especially to better relate information to their clients.
+Another example comes from a recent usage of learning management systems, which is not only to present training to internal employees but also to deliver materials and information to consumers.
+The LMS has become a critical tool for consulting companies, in particular, to better relate information to their clients.

 There are over 600 varieties of LMS today – so where do you even begin to choose the right one?
 We know it can get complicated pretty quickly.
 If you want a successful implementation, we recommend you read this report.

-One of the benefits of a SaaS is the ability to have 24/7 access to information.
-Because it is hosted on the web without pesky software, it is simple and scalable – and always available.
-The best way to have widespread training is to offer a system with widespread capability.
+One of the benefits of the SaaS model is the ability to have 24/7 access to information.
+Because there is no need to download and install software, it is simple and scalable – and always available.
+The best way to have widespread training is to offer a system with broad capability.